Sears Canada: Online shopping

 In August 1996, Sears Canada's website, www.sears.ca was launched.
 This site allowed customers to order much of the same merchandise that they found in Sears Canada catalogues.

 In 2016, the company launched Initium, an initiative to overhaul existing legacy platforms into a new cohesive, functional, adaptable and user-friendly online retail enterprise for consumers.
 This new site provided for omni-channel availability of orders, integrated logistics and improved search and checkout experiences for customers.
 In a related move, Sears Canada entered into an agreement with CGI to support Sears strategy to reengineer its technology platforms, with the goal of reducing costs and improving efficiency.
 After October 19, 2017, the website was no longer available for online purchases and directed shoppers to the remaining stores undergoing liquidation, with a message of thanks to customers.
 Sears Canada website ceased operations after December 13, 2018, but their social media links with Twitter and Facebook can still be reached despite no activity since the retailer ceased operating.

-Sears offers options for Canadian cross-border shoppers to purchase from US site and pickup at the nearest US store.
-International delivery is not available to Canadians.
+Sears offered options for Canadian cross-border shoppers to purchase from the US site and pick up at the nearest US store.
+International delivery was not available to Canadians.